Table of Contents

 All centrifuges generate a certain amount of noise while operating.
 However, increased operating noise from a centrifuge indicates a possible mechanical fault or impending failure.
 The following are some of the leading causes of excessive noise in a disc stack centrifuge.

 As explained above, low gear oil causes excessive noise in addition to the smell.
 The loss of friction between the gears causes the engaging gears to cause unusual noise.

 The paring disc pump is a centripetal pump within the disc-stack centrifuge bowl, which converts the fluid’s rotational energy to pressure.
-This part resides in the top chamber of the top-disc.
+This part resides in the top chamber of the top disc.
 This chamber has close tolerances, and therefore, the height adjustment of the paring disc is critical.

-In case the height of the paring disc is not set correctly, the stationary paring disc makes contact with the rotating top disc.
+If the height of the paring disc is not set correctly, the stationary paring disc makes contact with the rotating top disc.
 This contact causes a noise indicating the touching of the two parts.

 The paring disc height must be checked and immediately corrected to remedy this issue.
 This correction will eliminate the noise associated with the contact.